 Ringworm and Hair Loss

 The fungus triggers hair loss by causing hair to become brittle and to break off.
 The skin often appears most red around the edge of the lesion, with a more normal appearing skin tone in the center.
 That is one of the reasons the condition is called ringworm.
-The condition is contagious with skin-to-skin contact.
+The condition is contagious and spread by skin-to-skin contact.
 It is also transmissible by infected combs, hairbrushes, unwashed clothing, and surfaces in gyms, showers, and pool areas.
-Your doctor can treat ringworm with oral antifungal medication.
+Ringworm treatment consists of oral antifungal medication.
 Ringworm on the scalp is one potential cause of hair loss in women that is reversible.